valohai/dl4j-nlp-cuda-example/README.md

 ##### GPU version

-Please ensure your environment has access to an Nvidia GPU and the necessary drivers i.e. CUDA, etc...
+**Note:** please ensure you have access to an Nvidia GPU and the necessary drivers i.e. CUDA, cuDNN etc... are installed.

 ```bash
 $ BACKEND=gpu ./buildUberJar.sh